IuryAlves/crc-diagram/README.md

 and "image_uploader" is a collaborator

-So to make PyCRCDiagram generate the diagram, you add `annotations` to the docstring in the class:
+So to make CRCDiagram generate the diagram, you add `annotations` to the docstring in the class:

 ```python